DPDK/dpdk/doc/guides/nics/enic.rst

   - Items: eth, ipv4, ipv6, udp, tcp, vxlan, inner eth, ipv4, ipv6, udp, tcp
   - Actions: queue and void
   - Selectors: 'is', 'spec' and 'mask'. 'last' is not supported
-  - In total, up to 64 bytes of mask is allowed across all haeders
+  - In total, up to 64 bytes of mask is allowed across all headers

-- **1300 series VICS with Advanced filters enabled**
+- **1300 series VICS with advanced filters enabled**

   - Attributes: ingress
   - Items: eth, ipv4, ipv6, udp, tcp, vxlan, inner eth, ipv4, ipv6, udp, tcp
   - Actions: queue, mark, flag and void
   - Selectors: 'is', 'spec' and 'mask'. 'last' is not supported
-  - In total, up to 64 bytes of mask is allowed across all haeders
+  - In total, up to 64 bytes of mask is allowed across all headers

 More features may be added in future firmware and new versions of the VIC.
 Please refer to the release notes.